brianhill/ancient-astronomy/daily_schedule-term_2.md

 ### Week 5 &mdash; Ascensions &mdash; Sundials

 * Preparation for Monday, Sept.
 25 &mdash; As Assignment 5, complete [Ascension and Spherical Trigonometry](./assignments/AscensionsAndSphericalTrigonometryAssignment.pdf) &mdash; Finish reading Chapter 2 of Evans &mdash; Choose a calculation from Chapter 2 that you believe is interesting and instructive and prepare to present it
+* Preparation for Thursday, Sept.
+28 &mdash; Clara and Mac are building and demonstrating a sundial &mdash; Rania and Walker are building and demonstrating a astrolabe &mdash; However, Rania and Walker's astrolabe is not planned to be done and demonstrated until Monday, Oct.
+2 &mdash; Carried forward from last time, Hexi is going to present the latitude and solsticial days &mdash; Finally, also carried forward from last time, Brian is going to present culmination of Zodiacal constellations &mdash; The reading is to end of Evans Section 3.4, p.
+141

 ![Waning gibbous moon high in the morning sky](./resources/MorningMoonSept5.jpeg)